Awesth/PortTool/README.md

 # PortTool

-A small tool created to stress test ports.
+A small tool created to stress test certain ports.